stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 cadaverous stiffness in the dark.

   Somewhere I heard a clock ticking, and was vaguely grateful for the normality of the sound.
-It reminded me, though, of another thing about the region which disturbed me&mdash;the total absence of animal life.
+It reminded me, though, of another thing about the region which disturbed me--the total absence of animal life.
 There were certainly no farm beasts about, and now I realised that even the accustomed night-noises of wild living things were absent.
-Except for the sinister trickle of distant unseen waters, that stillness was anomalous&mdash;interplanetary&mdash;and I wondered what star-spawned, intangible blight could be hanging over the region.
+Except for the sinister trickle of distant unseen waters, that stillness was anomalous--interplanetary--and I wondered what star-spawned, intangible blight could be hanging over the region.
 I recalled from old legends that dogs and other beasts had always hated the Outer Ones, and thought of what those tracks in the road might mean.